MichelleChampney/PROYECTO1_UMG_REDES1/README.md

     * Clic on OK in the window.
 * Add the new environment variable to the variable PATH.
     * Search the variable with the name PATH.
-    * Clic edit in system variables, it wil open a new window were we have to add the new path.
+    * Clic edit in system variables, it will open a new window were we have to add the new path.
     * Add ;%M2_HOME%\bin at the end of the value of the variable.
+    ```bash
+    ;%M2_HOME%\bin
+    ```
     * Clic on OK in all the windows thara ere prompted.
 * Verify maven is install
     * Windows + R, then write cmd and press Enter.
-    * Write in the command line mvn -v , this command is te equivalent to mvn -version or mvn --version.
+    * Write in the command line mvn -v , this command is the equivalent to mvn -version or mvn --version.

     ```bash
     mvn -v